Wild Boar Goulash

 Wild boar goulash with soured cream and smoked paprika.

-A few words about goulash …..
+A few words about Goulash…..

-Paprikas, the least paprikery stew, is made with white meat or fish and soured cream.
+Paprikas, the least paprikery stew, is made with white meat or fish and sour cream.
 Porkolt is a beef stew made with paprika, caraway seeds and soured cream and is often served with sauerkraut.

 And finally, Paprika soup with dumplings, or gulyasleves (the soup) or gulyashus (the stew).
-In other words, what we call goulash is made with beef but adds potatoes, dumplings and root vegetables, omitting the soured cream or caraway.
-There are also paprika ‘goulash’ recipes from Serbia, Northern Italy, Slovenia, Germany and Ethiopia and at least eight more Hungarian versions with beans, lamb, pork and pasta!
-So plenty of room for a Greek-inspired wild boar version.
+In other words, what we call Goulash is made with beef and includes potatoes, dumplings, and root vegetables, omitting the sour cream or caraway.
+There are paprika ‘goulash’ recipes from Serbia, Northern Italy, Slovenia, Germany, and Ethiopia, as well as at least eight more Hungarian versions with beans, lamb, pork, and pasta!

 Wild Boar Goulash

 A fun twist on the classic Hungarian paprika stew, using wild boar enriched with a wine marinade and a blend of hot and sweet paprika.
+Plus a recipe swap for beef or pork versions.

 Prep Time: 20 minutes